-If you plead guilty to one, you merely pay a fine up to $250 and it is not recorded on your public record.
+If you plead guilty to an infraction then you must pay a fine of up to $250 and it is not recorded on your public record.

 Committing the offense on school grounds.

-- If so, it is a misdemeanor.
-And, if the defendant committed some other offense, such as an assault in combination with disturbing the peace on school grounds then the defendant could face a 2nd violation, then the defendant could face a minimum jail sentence of 10 days up to a maximum of 6 months and a fine up to $1000.
+- This would make the offense a misdemeanor20 and if the defendant committed some other offense, such as an assault in combination with disturbing the peace on school grounds then the defendant could face a 2nd violation, then the defendant could face a minimum jail sentence of 10 days up to a maximum of 6 months and a fine up to $1000.

-- A 3rd violation on school grounds merits a minimum of 90 days in jail.
+- The 3rd violation on school grounds merits a minimum of 90 days in jail21.

 Resisting Arrest—Penal Code 148(a)